 On any weekday morning, kids walk, run or roll into Easterseals childcare centers across the country, by foot, crutch or wheelchair.
 Some may be looking down because they’re shy or, maybe, live with Autism Spectrum Disorder.
 But not all the kids have disabilities.

-Kids of all abilities attend daycare and preschool programs, enjoying activities from finger painting to story time.
-One of the most wonderful abilities had by all the children, though, is the ability to become friends.
+Kids with and without disabilities attend daycare and preschool programs, enjoying activities from finger painting to story time.
+One of the most wonderful experiences they all share is that of meeting new friends.

 Tina and Dirk Vaught experienced that.
 Their youngest son Walker was born in 2012 with Dandy-Walker Syndrome (the name is a coincidence), which can cause physical, intellectual and developmental delays.
 They needed childcare, like many parents, because they both work.